ibm-cloud-docs/vpc/pps-verify.md

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](/login){: external} and log in to your account.
 1. Select the Menu icon ![Menu icon](images/menu_icon.png), then click **VPC Infrastructure**.
 1. Click **Private Path services** in the Network section.
-1. Locate your new Private Path service in the table and click the name of the service to show its Details page.
+1. Locate your new Private Path in the table and click the name of the service to show its Details page.
 1. Copy the CRN to your clipboard.
 1. Click the **VPC Infrastructure** breadcrumb at the top of the page, then click **Virtual private endpoint gateways** in the Network section.
 1. Create a VPE gateway to connect to your Private Path service using your Private Path CRN.
 For instructions, see [Creating a VPE gateway](/docs/vpc?topic=vpc-ordering-endpoint-gateway){: external}.